Ipstenu/join-my-multisite/readme.txt

 = Is this BuddyPress compatible? =

 As far as the BuddyPress basics go (one instance, network activated) it seems to.

+= Can I set global options? =

+At this time, no. I don't have any interest in making per-site registration pages that are controlled by the network admin.
+You're welcome to fork or submit a pull request on the github respository - https://github.com/Ipstenu/join-my-multisite